 What to expect?

-Saturday afternoon's program provides attendees the opportunity to network or to go out for a short ride before the social program for Saturday evening takes off.
-Sunday morning, 4 different site visits are planned and Sunday afternoon is reserved for our traditional Epic ride, guided by local guides and professionals involved with EO-MTBing.
+Saturday afternoon's program provides attendees the opportunity to network or to go out for a short ride on your own before the social program for Saturday evening takes off.
+Sunday morning, options vary from a technical site visit to the Robe Trail to a open session at BikePark Kranjska Gora to learn more from the European MTB guide-instructor program.
+Sunday afternoon is reserved for our traditional Epic ride, guided by local guides and professionals involved with EO-MTBing.

 You can now make use of our early bird registration and receive a discount on your event fee.
 In addition, until the end of of January you'll get an attractive discount on a stay in one of the HIT Alpinea hotels/apartments in Kranjska Gora.
 You will obtain your discount code after completion of the registration process.
 Register HERE